 Infrastructure, Internet & TV

-TV: In the Philippines, majority of Filipinos speak English.
-Therefore, you will find many TV channels to be in English as well as other popular American media, such National Geographic, MTV and many other.
+TV: In the Philippines, a majority of Filipinos speak English.
+Therefore, you will find many TV channels in English as well as other popular American media, such as National Geographic, MTV, and many others.

-In Thailand, is similar but overall less English channels, especially if you go away from a tourist hot spot and outside the big cities.
-If you don’t have enough English channels in your area and you’re living in Thailand long-term.
-You can always purchase different TV packages that will have 100’s of English channels, including kids, movies, sports and news.
-They have that in Thailand but you will have to pay extra for them, unlike the Philippines where you will get more English channels as default.
+In Thailand, it’s similar but overall fewer English channels, especially if you go away from a tourist hot spot and outside the big cities.
+If you don’t have enough English channels in your area and you’re living in Thailand long-term, you can always purchase different TV packages that will have hundreds of English channels, including kids’, movies, sports, and news.
+They have that in Thailand, but you will have to pay extra for them, unlike in the Philippines, where you will get more English channels by default.

 Internet: I don’t have any data to prove this point.
 I can only show you my internet speed while I’m living in different cities throughout Thailand.
-Overall, I have ok internet speed.
-Meaning I get about 5mbs download and 1mbs upload in some parts of Thailand.
-In bigger cities like Bangkok or Chiang Mai, I can get super-fast internet speed of up to 40 mbs download and 10 mbs upload.
+Overall, I have OK internet speed.
+In some parts of Thailand, I get about 5 Mbps download and 1 Mbps upload.
+In bigger cities like Bangkok or Chiang Mai, I can get super-fast internet speeds of up to 40 Mbps download and 10 Mbps upload.

 My internet speed in Chiang Mai, Thailand

-Overall, I’ll be very surprise if you get anything lower than 5mbs download in Thailand.
+Overall, I’ll be very surprised if you get anything lower than 5 Mbps download in Thailand.

-Infrastructure: According to the WorldBank website, the infrastructure in Thailand is rated at 3.12 and the Philippines is rated 2.55.
-What does all the number mean?
-I don’t know, but I know higher number is better.
+Infrastructure: According to the WorldBank website, the infrastructure in Thailand is rated at 3.12 and the Philippines it is rated 2.55.
+What do all the numbers mean?
+I don’t know, but I do know a higher number is better.

 Left is Suvarnabhumi Airport in BKK and right is Ninoy Aquino Airport in MNL

-To visually see the infrastructure of any country, I think the international airports will be the most noticeable indicators to judge the infrastructure development of a country.
-So go check out the international airport in Bangkok and the international airport in Manila to see which one look more modern than the other does.
+To visually see the infrastructure of any country, I think international airports will be the most obvious indicator to judge the infrastructure development of a nation.
+So, go check out the international airports in Bangkok and Manila to see which one looks more modern than the other.

 Thailand international airport vs Philippines international airport

-GPD: The GPD is higher in Thailand than the Philippines.
-Although, the Philippines GDP is growing very rapidly.
+GPD: The GPD is higher in Thailand than in the Philippines.
+However, the Philippines’ GDP is growing very rapidly.

-Generally speaking, a richer country that has high GPD has less crime than poorer countries with low GPD.
+Generally speaking, a richer country that has a high GPD has fewer crimes than poorer countries with a low GPD.

 Crime & Safety

 In this category, I’ll only have statistics from the US Department of State for US citizens traveling or living in Thailand and the Philippines.
-It doesn’t include everyone other than US citizens because I don’t have time to go list them all.
+It doesn’t include anyone other than US citizens because I don’t have time to go through and list them all.

-You can see from October 2002 to December 2016, over 14 years there were 391 US citizen deaths in Thailand.
+You can see that from October 2002 to December 2016, over 14 years, there were 391 US citizen deaths in Thailand.
 During the same period of 14 years, there were 286 US citizen deaths in the Philippines.

-Thailand has almost 100 more US deaths than the Philippines over the same period but if you look at the total number of US citizens traveling to Thailand.
-More US citizens traveled to Thailand than the Philippines during the same period and I’m talking millions more.
+Thailand has almost 100 more US deaths than the Philippines over the same period.
+However, if you look at the total number of US citizens travelling to Thailand, more US citizens went to Thailand than the Philippines during the same period, and I’m talking millions more.

-Of course, more people come, higher chance of deaths and other things.
-In the Philippines, the number one cause of death is by someone trying to kill you.
-Second to that are road accidents.
-In Thailand, number one are road accidents, second is suicide.
+Of course, more people come, which means a higher chance of deaths and other things.
+In the Philippines, the number one cause of death is from someone trying to kill you.
+Second, are road accidents.
+In Thailand, the number one cause of death is road accidents, and the second is suicide.

-In Thailand, the leading cause of death by US citizens is not homicide but it is road accidents.
-That’s not surprising because Thailand is probably number one or number two highest fatality on the roads than anywhere in the world.
+In Thailand, the leading cause of death for US citizens is not homicide, but road accidents.
+That’s not surprising because Thailand probably has the number one or number two highest road fatality rate in the world.

-It’s very dangerous to drive inside Thailand, so it’s not surprising that it is the leading cause of deaths for US citizens.
+It’s very dangerous to drive inside Thailand, so it’s not surprising that it is the leading cause of death for US citizens.

 BBC News | Life and death on Thailand’s lethal roads

-Just to give you a perspective of how small that number is, even if you combine the total number of deaths of US citizens in the Philippines and Thailand.
-That’s under 700 people, then look at the numbers of how many people died just based on homicide in one US city alone.
-In a place like Chicago, in a single year, the number of death is higher than Thailand and the Philippines combined from the past 14 years.
+To give you a perspective of how small that number is, even if you combine the total number of deaths of US citizens in the Philippines and Thailand, that’s under 700 people.
+Then look at the numbers of how many people died just based on homicide in one US city alone.
+In a place like Chicago, in a single year, the number of deaths is higher than Thailand, and the Philippines combined from the past 14 years.

-It’s pretty safe in Thailand, also in the Philippines as compare to a city like Chicago.
-If you don’t do stupid stuff and you use common sense, you’ll be fine.
+It’s pretty safe in Thailand and also in the Philippines as compared to a city like Chicago.
+If you don’t do stupid things and use common sense, you’ll be fine.

-There too many elements to compare, so I can’t say which country is safer than the other is.
-But one other element is the visual, if you go to the Philippines you can see a lot of security guards carrying assault rifles.
-To me, it just doesn’t feel right and when you go to the shopping mall in the Philippines.
-You’ll might see a store that sells firearm and I’m not talking about baby guns.
+There are too many elements to compare, so I can’t say which country is safer than the other.
+But one other part is the visual, if you go to the Philippines, you will see a lot of security guards carrying assault rifles.
+To me, it just doesn’t feel right, and when you go to the shopping mall in the Philippines, you might see a store that sells firearms, and I’m not talking about baby guns.
 They are selling real firearms inside some shopping malls.

-In Thailand, they don’t have that, Thailand doesn’t sell firearms in a shopping malls.
+In Thailand, they don’t have that, as Thailand doesn’t sell firearms in shopping malls.
 You will need a special license to buy guns in Thailand.
-But for this category, I don’t know which one is safer because there are too many elements into this.
+But for this category, I don’t know which one is safer because there are too many elements in it.

-For me, my opinion is that I still pick Thailand but this is not based on my opinion so you have to go there and see it for yourself you.
+For me, my opinion is that I still pick Thailand, but this is not based on my opinion, so you have to go there and see it for yourself.

 |Crime & Safety||Thailand||Philippines|

-Back when I visited the Philippines in 2010, the Thai visa was cheaper and easy to obtain.
-Today, I’m not sure how it is for the Philippines, I can only speak about the Thai visa.
+When I visited the Philippines in 2010, the Thai visa was cheaper and easy to obtain.
+Today, I’m not sure how it is for the Philippines.
+I can only speak about the Thai visa.

-For the Thai visa, particularly the Thai tourist visa is now more expensive and harder to renew than back in 2010 or later.
-I’m not talking about the non-immigrant visa like the marriage visa, retirement visa, or business visa.
+The Thai visa, in particular the Thai tourist visa, is now more expensive and harder to renew than back in 2010 or later.
+I’m not talking about non-immigrant visas like the marriage visa, retirement visa, or business visa.

-If you want to live in Thailand more than 1 year, without a non-immigrant visa.
-It is now more costly and a bit complicated.
-If you want to stay in Thailand with a tourist visa, you will need to obtain them in your home county where you have full residency.
-You can no longer get the Thai tourist visa from any neighboring countries around Thailand.
+If you want to live in Thailand for more than a year without a non-immigrant visa, it is now more costly and a bit complicated.
+If you’re going to stay in Thailand with a tourist visa, you will need to obtain the visa in your home country, where you have full residency.
+You can no longer get a Thai tourist visa from any of the neighboring countries around Thailand.

-The reason for this, Thailand is now top 10 country with the most forien visiters.
-Bankgok is top one or two most visited city in the world.
-As of writing this article, Thailand has no problem attracting visitors, therefore, they can hand pick what type of visitors to stay long-term in Thailand.
+The reason for this is that Thailand is now one of the top 10 countries with the most foreign visitors.
+Bankgok is one of the top one or two most visited cities in the world.
+As of writing of this article, Thailand has no problem attracting visitors.
+Therefore, they can handpick which type of visitors to stay long-term in Thailand.

-The type of people Thailand wants to stay long-term are people with money and not the backpackers.
-Thailand wants higher income travelers and expats to live long-term in the country.
-Backpackers and other low-income foreign travelers are still welcome, they can stay for 30 stays and another 30 days if they extend.
+The type of people Thailand wants to stay long-term is people with money and not backpackers.
+Thailand wants high-income travellers and expats to live long-term in the country.
+Backpackers and other low-income foreign travellers are still welcome.
+They can stay for 30 days and then extend for another 30 days.

-If they want to live longer than that, you will require a different type of visa or go back to your home country to get another Multiple Entry Tourist Visa.
-If you cannot afford to go back to your home country to get that.
-Tthen you’re probably the low income traveler that the Thai Authority don’t want to stay in the country long-term.
+If they want to live in the country longer than that, it requires a different type of visa or going back to their home country to get another Multiple Entry Tourist Visa.
+If you cannot afford to go back to your home country to get that, then you’re probably a low-income traveller who the Thai authorities don’t want to stay in the country long-term.

 If that’s you, I think your best bet is to go to the Philippines.
-If you come to Thailand and you go live in Pattaya, or Patong Phuket or in the red light district somewhere in Bangkok.
-But your priority is to find a wife or a lasting relationship with a woman.
-Don’t come to Thailand, go to the Philippines.
+If you come to Thailand and you go live in Pattaya, or Patong, Phuket, or the red-light district somewhere in Bangkok, but your priority is to find a wife or have a lasting relationship with a woman, then don’t come to Thailand.
+Go to the Philippines.

-In the Philippines, you’ll have more options than Thailand.
+In the Philippines, you’ll have more options than in Thailand.
 You don’t need to learn a new language in the Philippines because most Filipinos speak English.
-You can pretty much communicate with almost the entire population in the Philippines.
+You can pretty much communicate with almost the entire population of the Philippines.

-Since the Philippines were colonized by the American from 1898-1946.
-The Philippines have more American influence than Thailand and before that was the Spanish colonization in 1565-1898.
-The Spanish brought their religion to the county, mainly Roman Catholic, which means many Filipinos are Roman Catholic unlike Thailand, which tend to be a Buddhist country.
+Since the Americans colonized the Philippines from 1898 to 1946, the Philippines has had more of an American influence than Thailand, and before that, there was the Spanish colonization from 1565 to 1898.
+The Spanish brought their religion to the country, mainly Roman Catholicism, which means many Filipinos are Roman Catholic, unlike Thailand, which tends to be a Buddhist country.